Ynn/selfstar/exercises/follow-me.md

 {/code}

 The light provided by a DimmerLight depends on the configuration of the dimmer (ranging from 0.0d to 1.0d).
-Let's call :
+Let:

-+ &lambda; the dimmer configuration
++ &lambda; be the dimmer configuration
-+ &beta; the watts to lumens factor (value 680.0)
++ &beta; be the watts to lumens factor (value 680.0)
-+ R the area of the room
++ R be the area of the room
-+ P the maximum power of the given light
++ P be the maximum power of the given light
-+ I the illuminance
++ I be the illuminance

 The illuminance I given by one dimmer light is given by :